Semuca/road-safety-scanner/docs/overview.md

 # System documentation
 This file provides a succinct, high-level overview of the system design.
 Exact implementation details can be found by reading the system files, which are annotated with docstrings and written to be human readable.

-## Vocabulary
+### Minor vocabulary note
-Signal - Procedure that runs which sends updates with it's progress status
+Signal - Procedure that runs which sends updates with it's progress status.

 ## File overview
 ```